-604.2 A2 It is possible to consider tax services under broad headings, such as tax planning or compliance.
+- 604.2 A1 Tax services comprise a broad range of services.
+This subsection deals specifically with: - Tax return preparation. - Tax calculations for the purpose of preparing accounting entries. - Tax advisory services. - Tax planning services. - Tax services involving valuations. - Assistance in the resolution of tax disputes. - It is possible to consider tax services under broad headings, such as tax planning or compliance.
 However, such services are often interrelated in practice and might be combined with other types of non-assurance services provided by the Firm such as corporate finance services.
 It is, therefore, impracticable to categorise generically the threats to which specific tax services give rise.